 The Government’s Sector Development Action Plan highlights the nature and scale of opportunities across the hydrogen economy in the UK, focusing on investment, supply chains, jobs and skills, and exports.
 It outlines government and industry actions to maximise the value from scaling up the UK hydrogen economy.

 Liverpool City Region

 Assets: SMR and Electrolyser production facilities, future hydrogen and CO2 storage

-Investment opportunities: LCR Hydrogen Bus project and HyNet blue hydrogen production.
+Investment opportunities: LCR Hydrogen Bus project and HyNet blue hydrogen production

-Investment opportunities: include the Hydrogen Highway and ports infrastructure.
+Investment opportunities: Hydrogen Highway and ports infrastructure.